 Many factors play a role in determining a women's risk of developing breast cancer.
 Risk assessment tools are used to determine risk, and, ultimately to develop personalized screening programs.
 Are you at high risk?

-Risk factors for the development of breast cancer include age, parity (full term pregnancies), family history, and, a variety of ‘high risk lesions’, found at biopsy.
-Some patients, whose risks are significant, can/should be followed under a high risk protocol, overseen by a High Risk Program.
-Comprehensive Breast Care, has such a program.
-This program allows patients risk to undergo assessment, and, the appropriate screening modalities (mammogram, MRI, ultrasound, genetics) are coordinated.
+Risk factors for the development of breast cancer include age, parity (full term pregnancies), family history, and, a variety of ‘high risk lesions’ found at biopsy.
+Some patients, whose risks are significant can/should be followed under a high risk protocol, overseen by a High Risk Program.
+Comprehensive Breast Care has such a program.
+This program allows patients risk to undergo assessment and the appropriate screening modalities (mammogram, MRI, ultrasound, screening breast ultrasound (ABUS), genetic conseling & testing) are coordinated.

-There are multiple methods to assess the risk for the development of breast cancer.
-Multiple models have been developed to estimate a women’s risk.
-This risk is generally presented as the risk to develop breast cancer within 5 years, and, in one’s lifetime.
-These risk values are then used to determine the need for additional testing, beyond mammography (MRI) and/or chemoprevention (medications used to reduce risk).
+There are multiple methods to assess the risk for the future development of breast cancer.
+Multiple statistical models have been developed to estimate a women’s risk.
+Breast density also has a role in determining risk.
+Combining all risk factors to determine a persons risk of developing breast cancer is more complex than ever.
+Risk is generally presented as the risk to develop breast cancer within 5 years and in one’s lifetime.
+These risk values are then used to determine the need for additional testing beyond mammography (such as screenig MRI) and/or chemoprevention (medications used to reduce risk).

-Some models are better than others, depending on the situation.
-Many insurance companies, require evaluation of ‘risk’ prior to authorizing certain tests (MRI).
-Understanding which assessment tool is vital, to obtain the proper testing, and, justifying the test to the insurance companies.
+Some models are better than others depending on the situation.
+Many insurance companies require specific evaluations of ‘risk’ prior to authorizing certain tests like breast MRI.
+Understanding which assessment tool is vital to obtain the proper testing and justifying the test to the insurance companies.
 It is not a ‘one size fits all’ scenario.